drci-foch/ETIS-Image/README.md

-# 🏥 RHU BOOSTER Stroke Research Program
+# 🏥 RHU BOOSTER Stroke Research Program : ETIS-Image

 ## 🧠 About Stroke
 Stroke remains the leading cause of disability and the second leading cause of death in France (and the leading cause of death in European women).